MUSIC CLIP - OSCAR PETERSON TRIO, "MOONGLOW"

 Two songs first performed at Harlem’s Cotton Club in the 1920s.
 Just now we heard the Jimmy McHugh and Clarence Gaskill song from 1924 “I Can’t Believe You’re In Love With Me.”
 That was performed by Dean Martin in 1960.
 Before that, Peggy Lee in 1958 with “When My Sugar Walks Down The Street,” a Jimmy McHugh, Gene Austin and Irving Mills song from 1924.

 In 1927, Jimmy McHugh met his most important musical partner, the 22-year schoolteacher turned lyricist Dorothy Fields.
 For the next seven years, McHugh and Fields became one of the best duos in American Popular Song, churning out countless hits on Broadway, in Hollywood, and on the hit parade.

-Their first musical collaboration was the African-American musical review known as Blackbirds of 1928, which starred Adelaide Hall and Aida Ward.
-It was a smash hit, creating stars out of McHugh and Fields.
+I’ll play two songs now from their first musical collaboration, the African-American musical review known as Blackbirds of 1928.
+The show, starring Adelaide Hall and Aida Ward, was a smash hit, and created stars out of McHugh and Fields.

 In 1933, with New York being hit hard by the Great Depression, McHugh and Fields set their sights on Hollywood (other songwriters like Rodgers and Hart and Harold Arlen had done the same around this time).

 Their first hit out in Hollywood was “Don’t Blame Me,” a song written for the 1933 film Dinner At Eight.
 Their follow-up to Dinner At Eight, the 1935 film Every Night At Eight, produced even more hit songs.